Southern Grass Skipper

 The Caterpillars of this species are brown with pinkish areas between the segments.
 The head is dark brown.
-By day, the Caterpillars rest in a shelter made from one or more rolled leaves.
-The Caterpillars feed nocturnally on :
+By day, the caterpillars rest in a shelter made from one or more rolled leaves.
+The caterpillars feed nocturnally on Grasses (POACEAE) such as :

 The adults are dark brown, with cream spots on each forewing, and an orange patch on each hindwing.
 The undersides are similar.
 The males have a black line across part of the upper surface of each forewing.
 The butterflies have a wing span of about 2 cms.

 The eggs are white with rusty-red markings, and are laid singly near the ground on debris near a foodplant.

 Further reading :

 Michael F. Braby,

 Butterflies of Australia, CSIRO Publishing, Melbourne 2000, vol. 1, pp. 130-131.